hamburgcodingschool/react-2020-05/session-4/todos/README.md

 Remember, that you can also pass functions to child components as property.
 So you can pass function `addTodo()` from the App component to the AddTodo component.
 1. Write the TodoList component, which takes the list of todo's as property.
 1. The Todo listed in the TodoList, should have a checkbox.
 It marks if a todo is completed or still open.
 The checkbox can be clicked to mark the todo as completed (and vice versa).
-1. The two buttons on the top handle the filtering of the todo's gets rendered to the view.
-While the first filters by the open todo's, the second button set's it back to all.
+1. The two buttons on the top define the filtering options.
+Here it is possible to ste the state, if all todos should be displayed or just the open ones.
+    When clicking on the buttons the corresponding functions should be called:

+    - For the button 'Set only open' the function `setOpenFilter` should be called when clicked.
+It sets a state, if filtering is active or not.
+    - For the button 'Show All' the function `resetFilter` resets the filtering state.

+    Keep in mind to use a state variable initialized with `useSate()`here, too
+1. The filtering should be done before passing the todos to the TodoList component

     Here you can use the `filter` function from `Array`. e.g.